Kaung Htet Zaw

 Kaung Htet Zaw (ကောင်းထက်ဇော်; born 16 June 1986) is a Burmese television host and MC.
-He is best known for hosting in notable Channel 7 TV programs, Family Feud, The Money Drop Myanmar and MRTV-4 TV programs, MasterChef Myanmar season 1 and Dancing with the Stars Myanmar.
+He is best known for hosting in notable Channel 7 TV programs, Family Feud, The Money Drop Myanmar, "Let's Go & Eat" and MRTV-4 TV programs, MasterChef Myanmar season 1 and Dancing with the Stars Myanmar.

 Early life

 Kaung Htet Zaw was born on 16 June 1986 in Yangon, Myanmar.

 Career

 Kaung Htet Zaw acted in many TV commercials including Vitacap, Shwe Na Gar Paung Way and so on.
 He worked as a brand ambassador for Vitacap.